rizkianakbar/scaffold-stylus/readme.md

 - Ensures reproducibility across different environments
 - Validates the deployment transaction

+**Note:** This feature is still under development and may not work as expected.
+Check full documentation for more [details](https://docs.arbitrum.io/stylus/how-tos/verifying-contracts)

 ### Arbiscan Verification

 For public verification on Arbiscan, follow these steps: